|

 - editor mentions on STORAGEsearch.com

-Apple acquired Anobit in December
+Apple acquired

-2011 for a sum thought to be in the range $400 to $500 million.
+in December 2011 for a sum thought to be in the range $400 to $500

-means Anobit has
+This means Anobit

-gone the same way as other
+way as other

 SSD controller / IP